-Matic Network is a project that proposes to scale the transactions of Ethereum’s main network through an independent network where multiple lateral channels can be included.
+Matic Network, now known as Polygon Network, is a project that proposes to scale the transactions of Ethereum’s main network through an independent network where multiple lateral channels can be included.

 - A user deposits a crypto-asset in the main chain through a Smart contract of Ethereum

 - Once the asset is confirmed, the token will appear in the Matic chain using a deposit bridge

 - The owner of the asset can already transfer his tokens faster than in the chain of origin (Ethereum)